 PH 402.552.6159 TF 800.647.5500

 Campus Crusade (CRU) is a non-denominational Christian group that provides an opportunity for students to grow spiritually through fellowship, worship and service.
-For more information about CRU or to attend an upcoming meeting, e-mail Lori Bachle.
+Meetings are casual and offer a discussion group for individuals to share their thoughts about various Christian beliefs.

 The mission of the Multi-Cultural Student Association is to promote awareness of the diverse community we live in and the need for culturally competent health care professionals.
-For more information about the MCSA or to attend an upcoming meeting, e-mail Katie Kirkpatrick or Marilyn Rosmann.
+For more information about the MCSA or to attend an upcoming meeting, e-mail Katie Kirkpatrick.